jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 add list=WAN interface=ether1
 ```

 The Mikrotik router connects to my Huawei modem on ether1 using an ethernet cable.
-My Huawei modem is set to bridged(?) mode (the Mikrotik does the routing instead of the Huawei).
+My Huawei modem is set to PPPoE passthrough/bridged mode (the Mikrotik does the routing instead of the Huawei).

 LAN: